Land Transport

 Automakers with commitments that expire up to six months from the release of the updated Land Transport Guidance must submit targets within those six months.
 Companies in this sector that have set targets thus far will remain compliant, but are encouraged to recalculate them to increase ambition.

 Companies are invited to familiarize themselves with the SBTi cross-sector resources, including the Getting Started Guide for Science-Based Target Setting, followed by reviewing the requirements of target setting in the Corporate Near-Term Criteria for near-term targets or the Corporate Net-Zero Standard Criteria for net-zero targets.
-To understand these requirements in more depth, companies should then review the Procedure for Validation of SBTi Targets, use the Corporate Near-Term Tool and the Corporate Net-Zero Tool to begin developing targets, and use the Criteria Assessment Indicators (CAI) document to ensure its science-based targets submissions are in line with the SBTi criteria, the Land Transport Guidance and the GHG Protocol Accounting Standards.
+To understand these requirements in more depth, companies should then review the Procedure for Validation of SBTi Targets, use the Corporate Near-Term Tool and the Corporate Net-Zero Tool to begin developing targets.

 Background Resources